yasirkula/UnityTextToTextMeshProUpgradeTool/.github/README.md

 ## KNOWN LIMITATIONS

+- `InputField.onSubmit` event isn't serialized on TMP_InputField so in order not to lose references to its listeners, [TMP_InputFieldOnSubmitEvent](https://github.com/yasirkula/UnityTextToTextMeshProUpgradeTool/blob/master/Plugins/TextToTMP/Other/TMP_InputFieldOnSubmitEvent.cs) component will be attached to the upgraded InputField objects with non-empty onSubmit events automatically.
+It means that if you delete this plugin after the upgrade process, all instances of that component (if any) will be broken.
+However, you can duplicate the TMP_InputFieldOnSubmitEvent script, delete the plugin, and then change the duplicated script's GUID to the [original script's GUID](https://github.com/yasirkula/UnityTextToTextMeshProUpgradeTool/blob/master/Plugins/TextToTMP/Other/TMP_InputFieldOnSubmitEvent.cs.meta) to restore those references, if you wish
 - If an InputField or Dropdown prefab instance's UnityEvent is modified (i.e. it's different from the prefab asset), that modification can't be restored after the upgrade process on Unity 2019.2 or earlier if a script was modified during the upgrade process

 ## EXAMPLES